abbiewade/abbiewade.github.io/smartalarmclock.md

 **Exercise 12**: Introduce a timer into your clock, such that it can start a timer for a number of minutes, and set an alarm off when the timer ends.

 ## Making Your Clock Smart
+So I guess now is the time to start asking why we should bother connecting devices to the internet.
+The answer to this is very simple.
+By connecting our project to the internet, we have the ability to communicate, interact and collaborate with the world wide web to make our device more smart.
+We get the ability to store collected data in data centres to use later.
+We can combine current sensor data and internet data to get more accurate information about what we are sensing.
+So, in short, by utilising the internet, we can grow our project to interact further with the world.

 When deciding to make your electronic projects connected to the internet, you have a lot of choices for how you are going to do this.
 One of the most common choices is whether you should use a shield for your project to hook your current setup to the internet, or introduce another method which has internet capabilities.
 Realistically, both options have strengths and weaknesses, and how you connect a project to the internet is very dependent on what your project is.
 There are even times where you would want to use multiple solutions together.

 Underneath all the hype, an Arduino is just a microprocessor, designed to control simple projects which are relatively small in size.
 It is perfect for projects up to the size of what we have currently done.
 It has no network capabilities when using the standard Arduino Uno, limited processing capabilities and is limited by the fact that it can not run multiple different programs at the same time.
 This is where the Raspberry Pi comes into the picture.